-In an updated report on the nature of B-to-B customer experience, Walker have revealed that ‘by 2020, customer experience will overtake price and product as the key brand differentiator.’
+In an updated report on the nature of B-to-B customer experience, Walker has revealed that ‘by 2020, customer experience will overtake price and product as the key brand differentiator.’
 The report details three key areas that a business should focus on in order to continue to meet their customer’s expectations.
 These are personalization, ease, and speed.

-To make sure your business stays ahead of the game, you might want to take a look at these 10 ways to improve the ecommerce customer experience, they could help you transform your success rates, acquisition and retention rates.
+To make sure your business stays ahead of the game, you might want to take a look at these 10 ways to improve the eCommerce customer experience, they could help you transform your success rates, acquisition, and retention rates.

 1- Intuitive Experiences

-Customer experience (CX) and user experience (UX) go hand in hand.
+The customer experience (CX) and user experience (UX) go hand in hand.
 They are both crucial to the success and survival of your business.
 Simply providing customer service is no longer good enough, the phrase ‘product is king’ is no longer the case in retail.
-Customers want to best of both world: efficient and effortless browsing on a website that works seamlessly, and a memorable experience that they keep them coming back to buy from your business.
+Customers want to best of both worlds: efficient and effortless browsing on a website that works seamlessly, and a memorable experience that keep them coming back to buy from your business.
 From the moment they land on your homepage, right through to the moment they receive their order confirmation, the customer should be delighted with every click.
 In order to achieve this, you should ensure that your website has intuitive functionality and navigation, whilst delivering unique brand interaction.
-Customers want to get to know your brand, be able to connect with your products, browse relevant, recommended content and click ‘buy now’ on the checkout page with ease.
+Customers want to get to know your brand, be able to connect with your products, browse relevant, recommended content, and click ‘buy now’ on the checkout page with ease.

 2- Product Reviews